nvk747/training-material/topics/statistics/tutorials/papaa/tutorial.md

 {: .comment}

 ## **targene_pharmacology**
-In this step we use the classifier derived cell line predictions and use them to evaluate pharmocological response of these cell lines.
+In this step we use the classifier derived cell line predictions and use them to evaluate pharmacological response of these cell lines.
 We plot log IC50 with classifier scores for each cell line and draw a correlation for drug response in absensce or presence of targene mutations

 ![Figure-9](images/drug.png)